bareos/bareos/docs/manuals/en/new_main_reference/source/TasksAndConcepts/NdmpBackupsWithBareos.rst

    *

-The output looks the same, as if a :strong:`status storage=File` would have been called.
+The output looks the same, as if a :bcommand:`status storage=File` would have been called.

 .. _section-NdmpFileset: